santiii5/crypto-wallet/README.md

 # Functionalities

 As an open-ended challenge the possibilities are endless, but a minimum functional layout should be enough code to test.

-The functionality implemented until now allows to:
+Now you can:

 - View your wallet page with your account info
 - Open the transfer panel